tgodfrey0/turtlebot3_custom_image/README.md

 - Install ROS2 Humble Hawksbill
 - Install the TurtleBot3 ROS packages
 - Install the OpenCR packages
+- *TODO: Edit the GRUB config to allow the Pi Camera to be used*
+- *TODO: Configures network details to allow for connection on boot (if the user has configured this in `scripts/XX_setup_network.sh`*
+- *TODO: Enables SSH access*

 When booting for the first time: